Canon SX70 vs Nikon D80

 It is notable that the SX70 offers wifi support, while the D80 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX70 is a recent model that features in the current product line-up of Canon.
-In contrast, the D80 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D80 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D80 was succeeded by the Nikon D90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is the Canon SX70 better than the Nikon D80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.